-It is mid-winter in New England.
+It is early-winter in New England.
 As a photographer who creates most of his work outdoors, I have to pick the right times to shoot, and be prepared for whatever the weather gods may throw at me.
-Though the forecast tomorrow is for temps only slightly above 0º I know what to wear; largely from my experience winter camping, hiking, and cross-country skiing for decades in New England.
+If the forecast is for temps only slightly above 0º I know what to wear; largely from my experience winter camping, hiking, and cross-country skiing for decades in New England.
 Here are a few pointers:

 - Anticipate your activity level